RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

         return pivot
 {{< /prism >}}
 <p style="text-align: justify;">
 In this pseudo code, the function <code>median_of_medians</code> recursively divides the array into smaller groups, computes the median of each group, and then finds the median of these medians.
-The array is then partitioned into elements smaller and larger than the pivot, and the function is recursively called on the appropriate subarray until the k-th smallest element is found.
+The array is then partitioned into elements smaller and larger than the pivot, and the function is recursively called on the appropriate subarray until the $k-th$ smallest element is found.
 </p>

 <p style="text-align: justify;">